If starting a website for your business is a goal this year, add one more thing to your to-do list: creating a custom email address.

 Decide on a naming convention for all emails for your staff.
 Typically companies use:

-Give each employee the ability to change their password and settings, but maintain administrative rights so that if they leaves the company you can still access and manage their email account.
+Give each employee the ability to change their password and settings, but maintain administrative rights so that if they leave the company you can still access and manage their email account.

 Create a Custom Professional Email is Easy with Your Hosting Provider